Traumatic Accidents and Chest Injuries

 - Combat blast injuries

-In some cases, plain film x-ray is all that is needed to show chest trauma.
-This test, using a PA and Lateral view, can show rib fractures, sternal fractures, clavicle fractures and sternal fractures.
+In some cases, plain film x-ray is necessary to show chest trauma.
+This test, using a PA and Lateral view, can show rib fractures, sternal fractures, and clavicle fractures.
 It can also show if the lung has collapsed or partially collapsed and can tell if any metallic foreign bodies reside in the chest cavity.